 The personal experiences with the dogs living with us along with many years of operating dog boarding kennels has given Nancy an in-depth understanding of the personalities of the various breeds.
 She has developed a keen sense of how dogs act in different circumstances.

 Our experiences with dogs began with a Rottweiler early in our married life.
 We bred, raised and trained Rottweilers for several years.
 As our flock of sheep grew, livestock guardian dogs became part of the picture.
 We raised several litters of Maremmas.
 We found shepherding to be less stressful with the help of Boarder Collies.
 When our daughter went off to college, Nancy took a liking to Papillons.
 She acquired a pair and has raised three litters.
-Currently, we are enjoying a new member of our family - Sherlock - who is an Entlebucher Sennenhund or Entlebucher Mountain Dog.
+In 2015 we added a new member to our family - Sherlock - who is an Entlebucher Sennenhund or Entlebucher Mountain Dog.
 This is the smallest of the Swiss Mountain Dogs.
+In 2018 we brought Watson, a female Entlebucher, into the picture to complement Sherlock.

-When we were married some 36 years ago, we received a rather unique wedding gift - two bred ewes.
+When we were married some 37 years ago, we received a rather unique wedding gift - two bred ewes.
 In addition to many other farm species, sheep have been a part of our lives for the duration.
-We are transitioning from wool sheep to hair sheep - Katahdins.
-Our flock now consists of 100 breeding ewes and 4 breeding rams.
+We transitioned from wool sheep to hair sheep - Katahdins.
+In 2017 our flock consisted of 100 breeding ewes and 4 breeding rams.

 Gil grew up on a hill farm in Schoharie County, New York and maintained his interest in farming throughout his college years and his professional life.
 He took on a supporting role as Nancy pursued her interests in breeding and raising farm animals.